Defining Decarbonization and Net Zero

 Scope 1: Direct Emissions

-Scope 2: Indirect Emissions from Energy Use
+Scope 2: Indirect Emissions from Purchased Energy

 Scope 3: Other Indirect Emissions

-Upstream Activities
+Upstream Activities:

-Emissions from purchased goods and services.
+Emissions from the procurement of goods and services.

 Transportation and distribution of raw materials.